andreialecu/dpd-startup/README.md

 The code will also be re-run every time you save the script if you're using [dpd-dashboard](https://www.npmjs.org/package/dpd-startup).

 So, make sure your startup logic is valid for this purpose.
 Otherwise, restart your project manually every time, or do not edit the script using `dpd-dashboard`.

+The order the startup scripts are ran in is not guaranteed.
+If you need a particular order, and would like to split your startup script into smaller parts, you can combine this with [dpd-codemodule](https://www.npmjs.org/package/dpd-codemodule) and write your logic inside **Code Resources**, which you can then use from your **startup module**.